 At Leighton, we believe quality first teaching by a qualified teacher is important for all children and endeavour to make sure all children are exposed to this during their school day.
 In some cases, depending on the child’s needs, it is necessary for work to be carried out in small groups with a member of the support team.
 On the whole, teachers use resources, support staff and differentiation to ensure the needs of all children in the classroom are met.

 What does the Local Authority say about our SEND provision at Leighton?

-We had a Local Authority review conducted on 14th and 15th November 2017.
 One member of the review team focused on SEND across the school and provided feedback as part of the review report.

 ‘There is a clear system in place to support the identification of pupils with SEND.
 The SENDCo knows the pupils on the register well.
 Provision for SEND pupils is well thought through and additional resourcing is often used to support pupils’ access to learning and where appropriate to aid their physical development.
 The SENDCo acts on the findings of research and the advice of other professionals with specific expertise where relevant.’